 Show Your Support With a Yard Sign and Car Magnets

 The design was developed by several Dundalk Cares volunteers using fully licensed images.
-We have included the Dundalkcares.org link to encourage others to connect with us and get involved.
-Volunteers will deliver the signs and magnets to your front door.
+We are distributing the signs and magnets for free with the help of some wonderful volunteers.
+Signs and magnets will be delivered to your door!

-Sign up not working?
-Please email firstname.lastname@example.org with your full name, mobile phone #, street address, and whether you want a yard sign and magnets or just magnets.
-Thank you!
+Email email@example.com with your full name, phone number, street address, and if you want a yard sign and magnets or just magnets.

 Opportunities to Learn With Your Neighbors